BYU-PRISM/GEKKO/gekko/gui_notes.md

     - We could split it out to a different repo and then just include the built files
 - What about if someone is running more than one gekko app at a time?
   - `options.json` and `results.json` keep getting overwritten by each other
+  - Gui will handle the ports just fine

 ## Answered Questions
 - How to pass in the local vars to GUI?